choose-like-buddha/privacy/index.md

 - Body or mood notes associated with foods

 This data is entered voluntarily and stored to support app features.

 ---

+## Notifications

+The app may send local notifications to remind you about mindful practices.
+These notifications:
+- Are scheduled locally on your device
+- Do not collect or transmit any data
+- Can be enabled or disabled in app settings

+Notification preferences are stored only on your device and are not synced to our servers.

+---